philsturgeon/phil.bike/src/content/euro-trip-switzerland.md

 ---

-After my [brief stop in Milan](/euro-trip-milan/), I had fresh bearings, fresh big volume tubeless tyres, and fresh legs, all in perfect timing for a venture into the Swiss Alps.
+After my [brief stop in Milan](/euro-trip-milan/), I had fresh bearings, fresh legs, and some beefy new tubeless tyres, all in perfect timing for a venture into the Swiss Alps.
 The Alps lived up to the challenge I was hoping for, with one crash, a hitchhike, and a whole lot of zipties.